-There are two basic CITI Courses.
+There are two basic CITI Courses for Human Subjects.
 Group 1 is the basic Biomedical Research course and it consists of the following [modules] and Group 2 is the basic Social and Behavioral Science course and it consists of the following [modules].
 Please note that the Responsible Conduct of Research Courses DO NOT satisfy the human subjects training requirement.

 The CITI Certification is accepted at hundreds of universities, hospitals and research facilities throughout the country.
 The IRB will accept CITI training taken at another institution in lieu of the UConn CITI Training.
 Evidence of having completed the CITI training at another institution must be provided to the IRB with the protocol submission.
 (See, Proof of Completion.)
 If the certification is more than three years old, the investigator will be required to take the UConn CITI Refresher Course.
 The IRB will only accept CITI training from another institution; no other forms of training will be accepted.
 However, if the IRB Chair or the Chair’s designee determines that the CITI Training from another institution is inadequate for the research for which approval is requested, he/she may require additional modules or that the UConn basic or refresher course be taken.

 The IRB reserves the right to require that an investigator complete any or all of the optional training modules before approving a protocol.